InfectedIsm/proof-of-security/README.md

 Journal of my learning progress in blockchain programming and security.
 Don't forget to check also my ["before day 1 section!"](#Before-DAY-1)

+#### DAY 49 22-mar-2023
+> - Read the Biconomy report.
+I understand that before focusing on fiding medium issues, I should at least be able to find most of the gas and QA/Low issues pretty easily while going through a codebase.
+I'm not there yet, but I will work in this direction.
+> I'm pretty sure this will lead to better understanding of the code, better methodology, and then give me more time and energy to focus on higher issues.
+> - I also read the [Blockthreat intelligence](https://newsletter.blockthreat.io/p/blockthreat-week-11-2023) as usual.
+A lot of interesting articles and hack walkthrough.

+#### DAY 48 21-mar-2023
+> - Read the Looksrare report and started exploring some degen DeFi project (also reading their code published on etherscan)
+> - Also read the EIP-1155 in detail.
+I remember few weeks ago being unable to read it properly, or any other EIP for that matter.
+I'm glad I'm getting better at it.

+#### DAY 47 20-mar-2023
+>- Last day of the Canto Identity C4 contest.
+Did not have so much time to spend on it, but submited a report with some gas and a low issue!
+I have the feeling that I'm more comfortable exploring a code base.

 #### DAY 46 19-mar-2023
-> Continued the Canto Identity C4 contest
+>- Continued the Canto Identity C4 contest

 #### DAY 45 18-mar-2023
-> Started the Canto Identity C4 contest
+>- Started the Canto Identity C4 contest

 #### DAY 44 17-mar-2023
-> Finished reading the report of the Frax contest, it was really interesting.
+>- Finished reading the report of the Frax contest, it was really interesting.
 I'm really impressed by the medium findings, which require for the researcher to get deep into the code maths (easy maths, but still it requires some time)

 #### DAY 43 16-mar-2023
 >- Studying the Frax contest (aug-2022).
 I've heard a lot about this stablecoin, that's a good way to learn more about it, and train my auditing skills at the same time!